 What is a Master of Studies in Law?

 An MSL is a legal degree for non-lawyers (those who do not hold a JD) that is popular in law-adjacent roles and in fields where the law is instrumental in day-to-day operations.
-An MSL degree is ideal for working professionals who want to advance their careers by building a foundation in U.S. law and legal procedure.
-Paired with a specialization of your choosing, an MSL can bring an immediate impact and value to your current workplace while setting yourself up for future success.
+An MSL degree is ideal for working professionals who want to advance their careers by building a foundation in U.S. law.
+Paired with a specialization of your choosing, an MSL can bring an immediate impact and value to your current workplace while setting you up for future success.

 Is an MSL Degree Right for You?